manateelazycat/lsp-bridge/README.md

 ## FAQ
 ### Support capf
 The current design of capf is not suitable for the LSP protocol.
 The capf completion backend is only suitable for non-LSP scenarios.
-You need to configure `(setq acm-enable-capf t)` and ensure that the current mode is included in `acm-backend-capf-mode-list`.
+You need to configure `(setq acm-enable-capf t)` and ensure that the current mode is included in `lsp-bridge-default-mode-hooks` and `acm-backend-capf-mode-list`.

 ### pyenv configuration